Truth Lies and Character

 Will I post my progress in this effort?
 Yes.
 Will I give the governmental agency that funds our business efforts?
 Yes.
 Why?
 Because that is what we do, we work hard daily to get businesses up and running because I believe: A Small American Business is The Only American Business!

-Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, Credit cards, Grandchildrens, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes, contracts, illegal immigrant | Tagged: , , | Leave a Comment »
+Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, contracts, Credit cards, Grandchildrens, illegal immigrant, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes | Tagged: , , | 2 Comments »

 ROK Medal and Certificate of Recognition!